huffyhenry/huffyhenry.github.io/_posts/2018-10-21-rethinking-shots.md

 spark renewed interest in foundational modelling of football.

 <small>
-My friends James Yorke, Ben Torvaney, Nikos Overheul and Thom Lawrence commented on early results and kindly read an earlier version of the artcle and provided useful feedback.
+_My friends James Yorke, Ben Torvaney, Nikos Overheul and Thom Lawrence commented on preliminary results, read an earlier version of the artcle and provided useful, largely ignored feedback._
 </small>